jhipster/jhipster-lite/CONTRIBUTING.md

 #### Resolving merge conflicts ("This branch has conflicts that must be resolved")

 Sometimes your PR will have merge conflicts with the upstream repository's main branch.
-There are several ways to solve this but if not done correctly this can end up as a true nightmare.
+There are several ways to solve this, but if not done correctly this can end up as a true nightmare.
 So here is one method that works quite well.

 - First, fetch the latest information from the main